Steven Spielberg makes Ready Player One test the limits of nostalgia culture and provide a good time for everyone.

 In one scene, they go inside The Shining.
 Yes, INSIDE The Shining.
 Watts and his friends have to go through the Halliday archives to figure a riddle that leads to the next key.
 They figure the answer is in his favorite movie.
 That just so happens to be the 1980 Stanley Kubrick classic.

-Great Escape leads to Real World Consequences
+Great Escapes leads to Real World Consequences

-The movie is just an overall fun movie to watch.
+Ready Player One is just an overall fun movie to watch.
 It’s the rise of the traditional old school film hero from lovable, scrappy, down on his luck loser to king of the world with a beautiful girlfriend and success and wealth as a reward for his accomplishment.

 The film hammers home the real world consequences when Serrento begins attempting to have Wade killed in the real world in order to prevent him from winning control of The Oasis.
 There’s a fantastic chase scene involving both the real world and Wade operating in the Oasis where his avatar is being affected by trying to manipulate it while being driven around violently on the roads.